aws-observability/terraform-aws-observability-accelerator/README.md

 ## Documentation

-For complete project documentation, please visit our documentation (https://aws-ia.github.io/terraform-aws-eks-blueprints/) site.
+For complete project documentation, please visit our documentation (https://github.com/aws-observability/terraform-aws-observability-accelerator/tree/main/docs) site.

 ## Examples

-To view examples for how you can leverage EKS Blueprints, please see the examples (https://github.com/aws-observability/terraform-aws-observability-accelerator/tree/main/examples) directory.
+To view examples for how you can leverage AWS Observability accelerator, please see the examples (https://github.com/aws-observability/terraform-aws-observability-accelerator/tree/main/examples) directory.

 ## Usage